lirimkrosa/Merrjep-Scraper/README.md

 # Merrjep Scraper

-This Scraper doesn't work, it is published help others to develop any scrapper they need.
+This Scraper doesn't work, it is published to help others to develop any scrapper they need.

 ### Python Requirements: ###
 * Python 3.x